tryolabs/norfair-ros-dev/README.md

 This repo is a dev environment for the development of the Norfair ROS node.
 It has 3 ROS packages: darknet_ros, norfair-ros, and publisher

-darknet_ros: Yolo Detector
+`publisher`: Iterate over a video and publish it into the `camera/rgb/image_raw` topic, the `darknet_ros` node is subscribed to this topic.

-norfair-ros: Norfair ROS node (Git submodule)
+`darknet_ros`: Yolo Detector publishes the detections on the `darknet_ros/bounding_boxes` topic.

-publisher: Iterate over a video and publish it into the detector node in the correct format
+`norfair-ros`: Norfair ROS node, subscribe to the `darknet_ros/bounding_boxes` topic and publish the Norfair tracking results on the `norfair/detections` topic.

 ## How to build